tcsenpai/oproxy/README.md

 - UDP proxy (if enabled) runs on PROXY_PORT + 1
 - Data logging should be used carefully as it may contain sensitive information
 - UDP support is experimental and runs as a daemon thread
+- HTTPS proxying is handled without decrypting the traffic

 ## License